-Pavel Šturm became a laureate of the 2018 Olga Havel Award for helping people with hearing impairment.
+Pavel Šturm became a laureate of the 2018 Olga Havel Award for helping people with a hearing impairment.

 Pavel Šturm was born deaf.
 He was educated as a craftsman and he worked as one for some time.
 Then, however, he decided to help people with the same disability.
 In his capacity as chairman of the Prague Deaf Society Pavel Šturm, together with his colleagues, organizes various events almost every weekend.
 His example proves that even a disabled person can enjoy a full-fledged life.